Armenian – one of the oldest languages

 Growth and usage

 Standard Armenian is used in schools and by the media.

-Armenia also has a long literary tradition, with publishing centres in Yerevan, Istanbul, and Cairo.
+Armenia also has a long literary tradition, with publishing centers in Yerevan, Istanbul, and Cairo.
 This has helped that Armenians of the diaspora have gained renewed interest in their homeland as a result of the Armenian revolution and the establishment of the Republic of Armenia.
 Although many Armenians of the diaspora do not intend to return to their Armenian homeland, they consider continued use of the language of critical importance to the maintenance of a unified Armenian sense of history and identity.